MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-enhanced.md

     [!code-csharp[specify user id](~/../botbuilder-samples/experimental/DirectLineTokenSite/Bot_Auth_DL_Secure_Site_MVC/Controllers/HomeController.cs?range=15-19&highlight=3-4)]

     The example (client application) will use the secret key to ask Direct Line to issue a token.
-This token, along with the user ID, uniquely and securely identifies the user to allow the communication with the bot over a channel, such as Web Chat.
+This token, along with the user ID, uniquely and securely identifies the user to allow the communication with the bot using the Web Chat control.